Low Calorie Dog Treats to Help with Weight Loss

 The excess weight that dogs tend to pack on as they get older can lead to a number of health problems.
 If your dog has packed on a little more weight than anticipated, it’s important for you to recognize how their extra weight can put extra stress on their joints.
 For this reason, supplements like glucosamine and chondroitin sulfate will be your dog’s best friend if they’re carrying a few extra pounds.

-If you’re in the market for some nutrient-filled, high protein dog treats then look into trying our EarthBites Hip & Joint treats.
+If you’re in the market for some nutrient-filled, high protein dog treats then look into trying our EarthBites Chewy with Turkey Protein.
 Chondroitin sulfate and glucosamine found in these dog treats help maintain proper joint function and cartilage health.
 These tasty treats contain an antioxidant-rich formula full of lean turkey meal blended with wholesome vegetables and fruits.
-L-Carnitine in treats is also something to look for if you’re trying to help your dog lose weight as it helps move more fatty acids into cells to be burned for energy.
-If your food or treats do contain L-Carnitine, it’s usually listed in the guaranteed analysis.

 Homemade Dog Treats